anders130/modulix/README.md

 # modulix

-A library for creating modularized nixos configurations, built upon [haumea](https://github.com/nix-community/haumea).
+A NixOS configuration framework that simplifies host and module management using a structured approach, built upon [haumea](https://github.com/nix-community/haumea).

+Please see the [docs](https://anders130.github.io/modulix) for more information.

-## Usage
+## Basic Usage

 To use this library, you need to have enabled the following experimental features: